dadahl/concept-suggester/README.md

 Intents are proposed based on verbs, possibly combined with their direct objects to create a "compound intent".

-The latest version has added a topic clustering step based on the GATE LearningFramework unsupervised Topic Clustering tools (https://gatenlp.github.io/gateplugin-LearningFramework/LF_TrainTopicModel).
+There is now a topic clustering step based on the GATE LearningFramework unsupervised Topic Clustering tools (https://gatenlp.github.io/gateplugin-LearningFramework/LF_TrainTopicModel).
 The topic clustering uses the Mallet Latent Dirichlet Allocation (LDA) algorithm (http://mallet.cs.umass.edu/).
 After the corpus is annotated in the rule-based part of the system, the topic model is trained and applied to the input corpus.
 After the pipeline runs, there will be results in the application/application-resources/dataDirectory directory.
 These will include information like the top topic for each document.

 It is still up to the developer to decide whether these suggestions are helpful.